milescb/double_quarkonium_production/README.md

 ## Paper and Poster

-Both a paper containing a full summary of the research and a poster summarizing the research findings are included in the repo.
+Both a paper (`quarkonium_production_paper.pdf`) containing a full summary of the research and a poster (`quarkonium_poster.pdf`) summarizing the research findings are included in the repo.
 The poster was presented as part of the CEU program at the 2021 DNP conference.

 ## Summary of code